sunfounder/kepler-kit/docs/source/video_course/lesson14.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 14:  Understanding Variable Types and Arrays in Micropython
+Lesson 14:  Understanding Variable Types and Arrays in Micropython
 ==========================================================================

 This tutorial covers how MicroPython handles variables and arrays using the Raspberry Pi Pico W: